- Match Preview – Real Madrid host Getafe

 “It could well be that they just go aggressive from minute one on the front foot and surprise Real Madrid that way.
 If that happens, Real are not used to that intensity.”

 Meanwhile, Liverpool are the top scorers in the competition with 40 goals, 10 more than Real Madrid.
 However, Klopp’s form in finals could be a cause for concern among the Anfield faithful.
 He has played six finals and lost five of them.
-We look ahead to the finals where the final talking will be done with the feet and managerial masterpieces.
+We look ahead to the finals where the final talking will be done with the feet.